elleira/pomfrey/README.md

 bed:
     bedfile: "" #Path to main bedfile
-    intervals: "" Path to interval file corresponing to main bedfile
+    intervals: "" Path to interval file corresponding to main bedfile
     pindel: ""  #Path to pindel bedfile
-    cartool: "" #Path to (main) bedfile or differnet if intrested in the coverage of different regions.
+    cartool: "" #Path to (main) bedfile or different if interested in the coverage of different regions.
     hotspot: "" #Path to hotpspotlist
     artefact: "" #Path to artefact filter file
     germline: "" #Path to germline filter file